Bealby/grandpas-pocket-watch-shop/README.md

   The search function will allow for searches in name fields as well as in description fields.

-- If a user searches for a product that is not found a message will be displayed on page requesting user trys again or searches again in 'All Products'.
+- If a user searches for a product that is not found a page will be displayed requesting user trys again or searches again in 'All Products'.

 **Desktop**